 - Using re-organisations to remove unwanted senior management– which in the process disenfranchises all staff and weakens the organisation.

 - The propensity to rely on error prone systems built in spreadsheets by well-meaning but misguided staff.

 - Using late monthly reporting to monitor performance when you need daily weekly information to create change.

-I have written a series of working guides on management issues
+I have written a series of working guides for the Millennial Manager

 30 smarter ways of working: This working guide covers how to make work fun, smarter work habits, better communication and making innovation a daily activity.

 Attracting and recruiting talent: This working guide covers explores how to become a team of choice, the importance of a succinct advert, the value of staying the distance in the recruiting marathon, and the importance of a successful induction.